algorithmica-org/algorithmica/content/english/hpc/_index.md

 **Pre-ordering / financially supporting the book.** Due to my unfortunate citizenship and place of birth, you can't — that is, until I find a way that at the same time complies with international sanctions, doesn't sponsor [the war](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine), and won't put me in prison for tax evasion.

 So, don't bother.
-If you want to support this book, just share the articles you like on link aggregators and social media and help fix typos — that'd be enough.
+If you want to support this book, just share the articles you like on link aggregators and social media and help fix typos — that would be enough.

+**Translations.** The website has a separate functionality for creating and managing translations — and there are already volunteers willing to translate the book into Italian and Chinese (and I will personally translate at least some of it into my native Russian).

+However, as the book is still evolving, it is probably not the best idea to start translation at least before the first part is complete — to not potentially waste the effort.
+That said, you are very much encouraged to make translations of any article and publish them in your blogs — just send me the link so that we can merge it back when a centralized translation process starts.

+**"Translating" the Russian version.** The articles hosted at [ru.algorithmica.org/cs/](https://ru.algorithmica.org/cs/) are not about advanced performance engineering but mostly about classical computer science algorithms — without discussing how to speed them up beyond asymptotic complexity.
+Most of the information there is not unique and already exists in English on some other places on the internet: for example, the similar-spirited [cp-algorithms.com](https://cp-algorithms.com/).

 **Teaching performance engineering in colleges.** One of my goals for writing this book is to change the way computer science — algorithm design, to be more precise — is taught in colleges.
 Let me elaborate on that.